Contents

 Remember that your issue might not necessarily be related to WiFi signal, even if most of your devices are connected to your router via WiFi.
 So if the first 10 methods don’t work, it’s worth trying the general fixes we’ve outlined further down the page.

-Some of these solutions (like upgrading your router) will cost you a few quid.
+Some of these solutions (like upgrading your router) will require a bit of an investment.
 Feel free to try the free ones first before spending any money.

 1. Switch frequencies

-Most newer routers actually broadcast on two different frequencies – 2.4GHz and 5.0GHz.
+Most newer routers actually broadcast on at least two different frequencies.
+The two main ones are 2.4GHz and 5.0GHz, but some use 6.0GHz as well.

-To change, simply open your WiFi settings and select the 5.0GHz network.
+To change, simply open your WiFi settings on your computer or phone and select the 5.0GHz network.
 You’ll most likely be on 2.4GHz by default.

 2. Change the channel